FelipeReat/Locador-RequisicaoCombustivel/replit.md

 ## Recent Changes

+**August 14, 2025 - Complete Database Migration**
+- Successfully migrated the fuel management system from in-memory storage to 100% PostgreSQL database
+- Replaced MemStorage with DatabaseStorage implementation in server routes for persistent data storage
+- Configured database connection with DATABASE_URL environment variable using Neon PostgreSQL
+- Executed database migrations and populated initial data (users, suppliers, companies, vehicles, requisitions)
+- All system data is now permanently stored in PostgreSQL instead of temporary memory cache
+- System maintains full functionality with improved data persistence and reliability
+- Data will no longer be lost when server restarts, ensuring business continuity

 **August 13, 2025 - Performance Optimization and Stability Fixes**
 - Successfully implemented comprehensive performance optimizations to address system slowness
 - Fixed critical plugin errors and "Failed to fetch" issues by removing problematic compression middleware